terramate-io/terramate-example-code-generation/README.md

 terramate list
 ```

-To get a list of all the stacks defined on the project.
-To check how each
-stack is defined in detail you can use `terramate run` like this:
+To check how each stack is defined in detail you can use `terramate run`:

 ```sh
 terramate run -- cat stack.tm.hcl